sonatype-nexus-community/the-cla/README.md

 `Webhook URL` will be: http://localhost:4200/webhook-integration (strongly suggest you use ngrok for testing, it makes it way easier).
   Actually you will get an error from the Github web page if you try to use localhost (`Webhook URL host localhost is not supported because it isn't reachable over the public Internet`), so gotta use ngrok.
+  Here's the command I use to launch ngrok locally: `path-to-ngrok/ngrok http 4200`

 `Webhook Secret`: this is something you can choose, out of thin air, to increase security.
 It's important that the value you use here in GH also gets populated in your `.env` file for `GH_WEBHOOK_SECRET`, because it's how your